Cerebellum-Network/docs.cere.network/ddc/protocols/ddc-url.md

 A URI represents an object or a set of objects in the DDC network.

-### File Protocol
+### The `file` Protocol

-A `ddc:file` URI represents a file.
-The most usual form points to a file path inside of a named
+A `ddc:file` URI represents a file, as known from usual file systems.
+The simplest form points to a file by a path inside of a named bucket:
-bucket:

     ddc:file/BUCKET_NAME/FILE_PATH